 - a.
 The definition of criminal offence data. - b.
-The rules for processing criminal offence data.
+The rules for processing criminal offence data including reference to Schedule 1 Part 3.

 Candidates should be able to describe the range of information about offenders or suspected offenders which is classed as criminal offence data including criminal activity, allegations, investigations etc. They should also be able to explain the processing rules for criminal offence data and the restrictions on maintaining registers of criminal convictions.
 Candidates should explain how the risks associated with criminal offence data affect other data processing obligations.